AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 we are a follower and paying others for the privledge.

-.. admonition:: Steps for consuming AI tools
+.. admonition:: Steps for consuming existing AI tools

    * Any AI strategy should consider under what conditions, and with what budget, for buying outside tools.
+A plan for future cost increases of AI tools.
    * If this is part of the strategy, there should be a way to do these procurements rapidly, otherwise we are not only a follower, but a follower of the followers.
-   * Training in using AI tools responsibility.
+   * Training with emphasis that "AI" is prediction and not "actual intelligence".
-   * Support for advanced use (especially for coding), when AI tools lead to confusion which users can not solve themselves.
+   * Support for advanced use (especially for coding), when AI code generation leads to problems which users can not solve themselves.

 Developing platforms
 --------------------

-In addition to procuring tools, they can be internally developed.
-We can take various bases (purchased AI inference in the cloud, or open-weight models which we can run locally), and build our own custom platforms (optimized for our own use).
+In addition to procuring tools, we can internally build our own platforms optimized for our own internal use as tools.
+We can take various bases:

+a) purchased AI inference in the cloud (subscription cost but no capital cost), and
+b) open-weight models which we can run fully locally (capital cost but no subscription cost)

-This has advantages of providing more local sovereignty: they can be run fully on-premises (no outside dependence or subscription costs).
+This has advantages of providing more local sovereignty: they can be run fully on-premises and with locally-hosted data.
+Services can be more easily transferred from (a) to (b) in the future to control costs and sovereignty, as needed.
-If it's built on a cloud AI inference, at least the raw data is sovereign (it can be on-premises), and many of these can be theoretically transferred to run on-premises at a later time.

 .. admonition:: Steps for developing AI platforms

    * A local development process which can rapidly iterate and deploy platforms before they become obsolete.
-(Current small-scale development rules are far too slow)
+(Current small-scale development rules are far too slow.)
    * Investment in the hardware, data, and human resources needed to do this development.
 Prepare for a future where cloud AI inference prices increase and it becomes necessary to move some work to local hardware.
-   * Training in how to think about both using and developing AI tools.
+   * Support in how to think about both using and developing AI tools, instead of being a consumer.

+   Implementation: Drastic reform the small-scale development process and broaden Research Software Engineer support to more departments.

 Developing AI methods